 9. Find temporary accommodation

-If you don’t have any friends or family willing to offer temporary accommodation, research the cost of hotels or short-term rentals well in advance, and make reservations.
+If you don’t have any friends or family willing to offer temporary accommodation, research the cost of short-term rentals well in advance, and make reservations.
 Pick a cost-effective and convenient location that will allow you to move around easily in your search for a permanent home.

 10. Obtain the appropriate financial tools

 Know in advance how you will be handling your money.
 Will you be carrying cash?
 Will you be relying mostly on plastic or travellers’ cheques?
 Be aware that many hotels here do not accept cash and require a credit card, and rental buildings require payment either by debit card, cheque or money order.